datamade/how-to/ci/github-actions.md

 - [`pytest-flask-sqlalchemy`](https://github.com/jeancochrane/pytest-flask-sqlalchemy) (no deployment to test PyPI, tests different versions of Python)

 ## Resources

+Our workflows for deploying Python packages to PyPI were adapted from the Python guide to [publishing package distribution releases using GitHub Actions](https://packaging.python.org/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows).

 For more detailed information on using GitHub Actions, refer to the [documentation](https://help.github.com/en/actions).